vdmglkv/Support/README.md

 - Manual testing

-I will recommend to use a [postman](https://www.postman.com/)  application.
+I will recommend using a [postman](https://www.postman.com/)  application.